TeamJedi/TeamJedi.github.io/_includes/Plan.md

 * Act as a stateful VPN and media firewall
   * Gives out a DHCP address on a 192.168.1.0/24 private network through the RNDIS interface over USB.
   * Acts as a NATting firewall protecting that private segment
-  * Use zeroconf 169.254.0.0/16 RFC3927 dynamically configured IPv4 link-local address on the wlan0 interface
+  * Use zeroconf on the wlan0 interface
+    * IPv4 RFC3927 zeroconf [169.254.0.0/16] with avahi-autoipd
+    * IPv6 link-local
 * Has three USB ports for devices:
   * One required RTL-8188CU dongle for the ad-hoc 802.11 mesh
   * Two optional USB ports: